Accessing GIS Software at Stanford

-ArcGIS Desktop Software
+ArcGIS Desktop & ArcGIS Pro Software

 Note: for installation on Stanford affiliated computers only and only to users who possess a valid SUNet ID.
 Software and data provided under this agreement are to be used for instruction, research, and administrative purposes only.
 Use of the licensed programs for profit, private gain, or other commercial use is prohibited.